mathieueven1/site/content/publication/PW/index.md

 ---
-title: Aligning Embeddings and Geometric Random Graphs: Informational Results and Computational Approaches for the Procrustes-Wasserstein Problem
+title: Aligning Embeddings and Geometric Random Graphs, Informational Results and Computational Approaches for the Procrustes-Wasserstein Problem
 subtitle: ""
 publication_types:
   - "1"